-To review the accessibility of the school building and environment to ensure that it is as accessible as To ensure that the building, taking into account its age and layout and in consultation with all stakeholders, can a broad viewpoint of the world around them.
+a broad viewpoint of the world around them.
 Have meaningful and challenging conversations with children and staff to foster a culture of inquiry and critical thinking.
 Ensuring that subliminal bias or stereotypical views are not perpetuated in the classroom through the media we use to teach lessons.
 Engage in professional development training to upskill staff on their cultural competencies which will ensure that staff have a bias free classroom and are highly skilled at identifying and challenging negative, patronising or stereotypical thoughts and images within topics, texts and discussions.
-Connect with national issues and current events to promote a positive attitude for difference and develop a deep respect and understanding of the diverse world we live in.
-Consider all future building works with accessibility in mind and seek to remedy any issues already Governor Accessibility Audit carried out in March 2019 school building and environment to into account its age and layout and in Consider all future building works with accessibility in mind and seek carried out in March 2019
+Connect with national issues and current events to promote a positive attitude for difference and develop a deep respect and current events to promote a positive attitude for difference To review the accessibility of the school building and environment to ensure that it is as accessible as possible to pupils, staff and visitors.
+To ensure that the building, taking into account its age and layout and in consultation with all stakeholders, can become as accessible as possible to all members of the school community.
+Consider all future building works with accessibility in mind and seek to remedy any issues already identified (in Governor Accessibility Audit, Mar 2019) Governor Accessibility Audit carried out in March 2019 Annual Building Condition Survey carried out with Diocesan appointed surveyors to highlight areas for improvement New building works to take into account accessibility issues.